nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [csoonline.com: Kubernetes hardening: Drilling down on the NSA/CISA guidance](https://www.csoonline.com/article/3629049/kubernetes-hardening-drilling-down-on-the-nsa-cisa-guidance.html) The new guidance gives a solid foundation for hardening Kubernetes container environments.
 These are its key components and why they are important.
 * [cncf.io: How to secure your Kubernetes control plane and node components](https://www.cncf.io/blog/2021/08/20/how-to-secure-your-kubernetes-control-plane-and-node-components/)
 * [redhat.com: State of Kubernetes Security Report - Spring 2021 (PDF) 🌟](https://www.redhat.com/rhdc/managed-files/cl-state-kubernetes-security-report-ebook-f29117-202106-en.pdf)
+* [kubernetes.io: Overview of Cloud Native Security 🌟🌟](https://kubernetes.io/docs/concepts/security/overview/) This overview defines a model for thinking about Kubernetes security in the context of Cloud Native security.

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)